mnr/writing-wip/dimensions_living_book/pedicure.md

 I help Greta get comfortable at a table with her friends, make sure everyone has a cup of coffee, then fade into the background.
 The conversation is about people and events I have never known, so I wander off to the bar.

-We're in a conservative Wisconsin town and the demographic of this crowded bar reflects the local population; mainly farmers, bikers, and tradesmen, all former army grunts who believe an occasional bar fight is just good, clean fun.
+Bikers and other toughs fill this crowded bar; all former army grunts who believe an occasional bar fight is just good, clean fun.
 I have the sense to order a generic beer (no craft beers here), which costs me a buck and comes in an eight-ounce glass with an etched logo.
 I extend my hand to pick up the glass from the bar; the bartender looks at the glass, then my hand, then at me.

 I forgot about the nail polish.

-If these patrons beat me to a pulp for being a drag-queen-lefty-woke-elitist-hack, I won't be able to drive Greta back home, so I need to reframe this situation before I run out of teeth.
+If these patrons beat me to a pulp for being a drag-queen-elitist-hack, I won't be able to drive Greta back home, so I need to reframe this situation before I run out of teeth.
 I play the favorite son-in-law card.

 "My mother-in-law chose this color," I say.
 "She needed a companion and all her friends were busy.
 Otherwise she would have been lonely."